anairo98/openshift-training/docs/Session2.md

 3. Find out about the problem and troubleshoot!

     !!! hint
         If you really cannot find the solution by your own, you can have a look at the solution section.
+But first please try it out!

     !!! success
-        After you fixed the problem, you can validate that it works now.
+        After you fixed the problem, you can validate that it works:

 4. Navigate to the topology and check out your changes